Water Conservation has a few goals to ensure the resource for future generations.

 · Homes in rural areas of the US and Europe although may not benefit by having a meter as they are often off the network, it is estimated that metering alone could save 20-40%.

-Shower heads that help reduce waste water when replacing an old head which may exceed 20 litres per minute to new 10 litre per minute one can save considerable volumes of water.
+A quick shower with an efficient shower head helps to reduce waste water.
+Replacing an old head which may exceed 20 litres per minute to new 10 litre per minute one can save considerable volumes of water.
+Turning off the tap whilst brushing your teeth can save up to 6 litres per minute.

 Did you know?